Tartarium

-Fig. 23: Small-patterned Tartar-style textiles are worn by Angel Gabriel in the Annunciation by Simone Martini (1333).
+Small-patterned Tartar-style textiles are worn by Angel Gabriel in the Annunciation by Simone Martini (1333).

 Tartarium, also known as cloth of Tars, was a luxurious textile during the Middle Ages.
 It was characterized by its high cost and was typically crafted through the combination of various materials.

 Tartar cloths

 In Dante's time, the term "Tartar cloths" referred to rich fabrics of Oriental origin that were brought through Tartary from China and its borders.
 These cloths were known for their fine material, bright colors, and intricate designs, which were created either by weaving different colors on the loom or through other methods.

 Tartarium was a highly expensive fabric made of royal purple color.
 It was likely crafted by combining silk and of goat's hair from Thibet.

 Marco Polo, a Venetian merchant who lived from 1254 to 1324, identified Nasich and Naques as types of textiles made using gold, and Tartarium was one among the examples.
 Polo's writings suggest that the fabric was crafted using a technique that involved weaving strips of gold into it.
 This is clearly evident in his description of the Great Khan's attire on his birthday, which he notes was made of the finest robes fashioned from beaten gold.

 As per the glossary that accompanies the "Liber Custumarum" and the wardrobe account of RIC III, the fabric known as Tartaryn, which was utilized as a lining material, was composed of a blend of linen and wool.
 It was markedly different from the earlier fabrics produced in Tars.